BrewBlox/brewblox-documentation/docs/dev/decisions/microservice_adjustments.md

 ## Conclusion

-Many benefits and drawbacks of microservices still hold for BrewBlox.
+Many benefits and drawbacks of microservices still hold for Brewblox.
 The big exceptions are the ones that become relevant for large companies.

 Brewpi does not and will not have a MLoC sized code base.
 Any solutions pertaining to inter-team communication are only relevant if external contributors are considered "teams".